Almost contact 5-folds are contact: Base locus and Critical loops.

 Fix an associated contact form $\alpha$, i.e. $\xi=\ker\alpha$.
 The proof of the lemma is an exercise.
-Indeed, in a neighborhood of the link the difference between $\omega$ and $d\alpha$ is exact and this primitive allows us to perturb the defining form until we achieve the contact condition $\omega=d\alpha'$, $\xi'=\ker\alpha'$.\\
+Indeed, in a neighborhood of the link $B\cup C$ the difference between $\omega$ and $d\alpha$ is exact and its primitive (which can be chosen to vanish along the link) allows us to perturb the defining form until we achieve the contact condition $\omega=d\alpha_1$, $\xi_1=\ker\alpha_1$.\\